ElisabethHassan/ElisabethHassan/README.md

 * Gained software development expertise by working in SCRUM-like teams to design, test, and implement backend applications using Python (Flask) and MySQL and frontend interfaces using HTML, JavaScript, and CSS
 * Participated in long-term professional development and mentorship program to develop technical and career skills

+### Computer Science Summer Institute Particpant • *Google • (July 2022-Aug 2022)*
+* Completed a 4-week intensive computer science training program with a project-based HTML/CSS and JavaScript curriculum taught by Google engineers
+* Collaborated with a team to build a project in HTML, CSS, and JavaScript and presented a live demonstration to Google employees and community leaders
+* Attended product design, resume development, and software engineering interview workshops to build technical and professional skills

 ## 📊 Skills
 **Programming**
 * **Languages & Frameworks:** Python, Java, HTML, CSS, Javascript, React